WHAT YOU NEED TO KNOW:

 Submitting one application to Mississippi’s Marketplace at either healthcare.gov or the Access.MS website will tell you how much you might save on an Obamacare plan and if you qualify for Medicaid or the Children’s Health Insurance Program (CHIP).11

 You can only qualify for premium tax credits on ACA plans you buy through the Marketplace.
-Your household income must also be below four times the federal poverty level (FPL).12 That means a family of three’s annual household income would have to be below $85,320 in 2019 to qualify for Mississippi subsidy assistance in 2020.13
+Before 2021, if you earned between one to four times of the federal poverty level, you were eligible for subsidies to help you pay for any metal plan.
+Thanks to the American Rescue Plan, the cost of health insurance cannot exceed 8.5% of total household income.12 That means a family of three’s annual household income has to be below $161,000 in 2021 to qualify for Mississippi subsidy assistance.13

 About 98% of Mississippians enrolled in an individual plan through the Marketplace received this assistance.14

 Here are some examples of cost savings with subsidies:

 - A 28-year-old in Jackson who earns $24,000 a year could get a 2022 silver plan for $29 per month after subsidies.15 The same policy would cost $390 per month without the premium tax credits, which cover 92% of the cost.